jeferson-sb/portfolio/src/pages/now.md

 # What I'm doing now

-📖 Currently reading: <em>Programming TypeScript</em> from Boris Cherny.
+📖 Currently reading: <em>The Mythical Man-Month</em> from Frederick P. Brooks.

 ✏️ Learning: Ruby on Rails